 Financial Aid Assistance Workshops/Advice

-The SSS counselor is responsible for monitoring each student’s need vs. award differential, and documents such as the student’s record.
-The SSS office conducts six annual workshops in January and February in conjunction with the Financial Aid Office for all SSS students who are currently enrolled.
+The EAP counselor is responsible for monitoring each student’s need vs. award differential, and documents such as the student’s record.
+The EAP office conducts six annual workshops in January and February in conjunction with the Financial Aid Office for all EAP students who are currently enrolled.
 The workshop focuses on the completion of FAFSA and other electronic financial aid databases.

 Undergraduate Research and Graduate School Preparation Initiative